ethers/btcToEther/README.md

 of minutes to compute a proof of work nonce: be patient and multitask (it is a small inconvenience for a trustless, secure exchange).
-1. When a nonce has been computed, give the nonce, Bitcoin transaction hash (only the hash) and the ticket ID, to a 3rd party you trust that has ethers: make sure `etherFeePercent` is non-zero so that a 3rd party will help you.
+1. When a nonce has been computed, give the nonce, Bitcoin transaction hash (only the hash) and the ticket ID, to a 3rd party that has ethers: make sure `etherFeePercent` is non-zero so that a 3rd party will help you.
 If you already have ethers, you can avoid a 3rd party and be a `Claimer` yourself following the `Claimer` instructions.
-1. Coordinate with 3rd party for them to reserve the ticket, go back to EthereumBitcoinSwap and check that your ticket has been reserved by the 3rd party.
+1. Coordinate with 3rd party for them to reserve the ticket (they follow `Claimer` instructions below)
+1. Go back to EthereumBitcoinSwap and check that your ticket has been reserved by the 3rd party.
-1. When the ticket has been reserved, broadcast your Bitcoin transaction (by using tool of your choice, eg https://blockchain.info/pushtx) Once broadcasted you will no longer be able to change your mind and cancel the swap for ethers with bitcoins.
+1. Once the ticket has been reserved, time is ticking and as soon as you can, broadcast your Bitcoin transaction (by using the tool of your choice, eg https://blockchain.info/pushtx) Once broadcasted you will no longer be able to change your mind and get your bitcoins back.
-1. Wait until Bitcoin transaction has 6 confirmations and then request the 3rd party to claim your ticket.
+1. Wait until the Bitcoin transaction has 6 confirmations and then request the 3rd party to claim your ticket.
 1. If 2 hours have elapsed since the 3rd party reserved the ticket, you may seek the assistance of anyone else who has ethers, to claim the ticket for you.
-Again, the `etherFeePercent` is important so that someone will want to help you.
+Again, the `etherFeePercent` above is important so that someone will want to help you.
 This step must be completed within another 2 hours: tickets are only reserved for a total of 4 hours, and afterwards you need to reserve it again, or someone else can reserve the ticket and use their own bitcoins to claim